 Life is filled with opportunities to find meaning

-Life is a process of transformation as we take on different roles to meet changing needs, desires and circumstances.
-I’ve been a computer programmer, international athlete, Montessori teacher, sports massage therapist, young athletes coach, and café manager, but my most fulfilling role has been Mum.
+Life is a process of transformation as we take on different roles to meet changing needs and circumstances.
+I’ve been a computer programmer, international athlete, Montessori teacher, sports massage therapist, young athletes coach and café manager, but my most fulfilling role has been Mum.

-As our children fledged, I started my final moult, finishing a BA in English & Creative Writing and becoming a writer.
+As our children fledged, I finally finished a BA in English & Creative Writing.
+Now I’m a writer and editor.

-I’m in my element when I’m learning, thinking, and writing.
-I’m fascinated by health, environment, and animal science news, and how it can inform our decisions.
-I’m passionate about the writing process, enjoying every step from initial inspiration through to final polishing.
+I’m in my element when I’m learning, thinking and writing.
+I’m fascinated by health, nature conservation and animal behaviour research and how it can help us improve the way we live.
+I’m passionate about the writing process, enjoying every step from initial inspiration to final polishing.

 When I’m not writing, I like to be outdoors, rain or shine.
-Not long ago, you could see me walking through New Zealand bush, stopping to watch the birds – the acrobatic fantail, the nectar-feeding tui, and the tiny silvereye.
-Now I’m back in the UK, delighted to be re-united with the English robin, though I’m still waiting for the local blackbirds to take a dip in my birdbath!
+A few years ago, you could see me walking through New Zealand bush, stopping to watch the birds—the acrobatic fantail, the nectar-feeding tui and the tiny silvereye.
+Now I’m back in the UK, delighted to be reunited with the English robin and to watch the local blackbirds taking a dip in my birdbath!

-I care deeply about education, animal welfare, conservation, and the benefits of nature for mental health and I’m happiest when I’m connecting with people who share these passions.
+I care deeply about wildlife conservation and animal welfare, and how nature can benefit our health.
+I’m happiest when I’m connecting with people who share these passions!

 ‘Be the change that you wish to see in the world’ – Mahatma Gandhi